TaliaSeada/macro_competition/README.md

 - **Not a good filter:** filter if there are Malicious function using in the code

-- **We chose not not to use this filter:** filter Special variable names - the variable in malicious scripts is always named ”cmd”, ”Shell”, ”c”, etc. This is because hackers like to use scripts to call command lines in hacking.
+- **We chose not to use this filter:** filter Special variable names - the variable in malicious scripts is always named ”cmd”, ”Shell”, ”c”, etc. This is because hackers like to use scripts to call command lines in hacking.

 - filter commands of execution - https://attack.mitre.org/datasources/DS0017/#Command%20Execution